fuzzylogicxx/fuzzylogic/posts/small-changes.md

 ## Smartening up

+I don’t care what people wear; if they’re comfortable and happy, I’m happy.
+By the same token I also appreciate people who dress well, and feel better and more confident when I make an effort myself.

-As someone who normally appreciates nice clothes I realised that although I once dressed smartly for work I had drifted into lazier habits.
-I was starting work wearing clothes that were fine for the morning dog walk but didn’t look smart nor make me feel good.
+I realised that although I once dressed smartly for work I had drifted into lazier habits.
+I was starting work wearing clothes that were fine for the morning dog walk but didn’t make me feel good at work.

 So I started to organise and look after my clothes a bit better.
 I sold some old stuff and bought a couple of new things.
 I earmarked a few work outfits so I’d look more put-together and less thrown-together.
 I also supported myself time-wise by starting to lay out work clothes the night before, especially before mornings where I had an early commute to Edinburgh.

+I now feel like I show myself and the day ahead a bit more respect.

 ## Taking sleep seriously

-I realised that in order to have time to shower, eat well and dress properly – not to mention walking the dog – I needed to get up earlier.
-And to get up early without snoozing the alarm, I needed to be well rested.
-So I needed to go to bed earlier.
+It was now clear that in order to have time to shower, walk Rudy, dress properly and eat well I needed to get up earlier.
+And to avoid feeling tired when that early alarm goes off, I needed to be well rested.

-No phone.
+I started going to bed for 10pm.
+I put the phone outside the bedroom.
+I read for twenty minutes because it helps my brain calm down.

 ## Happy workspace